 Don was raised on a farm in rural Victoria and started his work life on the factory floor of a shoe manufacturer.
 His lifetime of work and success in business lead to the purchase of the Hadley’s Orient Hotel from receivers in 2013 and the job of restoring the hotel began.
 He formed an expert advisory panel to fulfil a vision to sympathetically refurbish the hotel and be the best restored heritage hotel in Australia.

 His love of Hadley’s and its history is evident and despite getting an ‘E’ for art at school, his love of place is part of the inspiration for the Hadley’s Art Prize, Hobart.
 Don has been strongly influenced by the contribution to Tasmanian life that David Walsh has made by establishing the Museum of Old and New Art, Dark Mofo and Mona Foma and the impact and confidence it has instilled in the local entrepreneurs and business leaders.
-He recognises that Tasmania’s arts and cultural reputation is growing stronger every day and that by providing such a substantial art prize, the Prize’s exhibition of finalists is likely to include some of Australia’s most outstanding artists and further draw attention to Tasmania’s place as a rich and diverse destination for exciting cultural activity.
+He recognises that Tasmania’s arts and cultural reputation is growing stronger every day.